 Precautions to take when attending a DME or IME

-- Your attorney may attend and record the examination.
+- Your personal injury attorney may attend and record the examination.
 If not, it is advisable to bring a member of your family or a friend with you to stay with you for the duration of the procedure and video record it if possible.
 This way, you will have a witness for yourself to give an account of the process as it happened in case any difficulties arise.

 - Do not exaggerate any pain or injury, as the examiner himself is actively looking for such instances where he can mention exaggeration.
 Keep everything as realistic as you can.
 Exaggerating symptoms may backfire and you may cause damage to your claim.